A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Fits for the Global Lyman-Werner Background Intensity

 \section{Fits for the Global Lyman-Werner Background Intensity}

 Here we detail a sampling of analytic polynomial fits for different LW background intensities resulting from various realizations of our semi-analytic model.
 The fits provided here may be used in finite-volume models to estimate global star formation in the redshift range $z$ = 15--35.
-In the top panel of Figure \ref{fig:LW_fits}, we show the \JLW($z$) of four realizations with various $M_{\rm III,new}$ values, and one for the case of no global baryon-DM streaming velocity (solid curves).
+In the top left panel of Figure \ref{fig:LW_fits}, we show the \JLW($z$) resulting from realizations with various $M_{\rm III,new}$ values, and one for the case of no global baryon-DM streaming velocity (solid curves).
 We show the corresponding fit to each LW background by the identically colored dashed lines.
-The ratio of the data to the fit is then shown in the bottom panel of Figure \ref{fig:LW_fits}.

-We present the coefficients for each polynomial fit in Table \ref{tableOcoeffs}.
+Similarly, the top right panel shows the \JLW($z$) for realizations of our semi-analytic framework with PopIII star formation determined by a star formation efficiency (as described in Section \ref{subsec:varyParams}).
+The ratio of the model data to the fit of each \JLW($z$) is then shown in the bottom panels of Figure \ref{fig:LW_fits}, and we present the coefficients for each polynomial fit in Table \ref{tableOcoeffs}.
 For each realization, the coefficients A, B, C, and D describe the LW background intensity in terms of redshift $z$, via the following function:

 \end{appendix}